EndingCredits/EndingCredits.github.io/_posts/2017-7-5-Set-Networks.md

 Needless to say, the number of different model architectures is also collosal.
 However, broadly speaking, we can divide most commonly used deep learning models into one of three categories: those designed to operate on feature vectors (*e.g.* fully connected), those designed to operate on tensor-structured data such as images, or audio (*e.g.* CNNs), and those designed to work on sequential data (*e.g.* RNNs).

-While this is far from a comprehensive classification of all models (doubtless large numbers of networks exist for a whole host of different esoteric input formats, not to mention the dreaded [chimera](https://arxiv.org/abs/1706.05137)), but it does seem to feature one glaring ommision: models designed to operate on sets.
+While this is far from a comprehensive classification of all models (doubtless large numbers of networks exist for a whole host of different esoteric input formats, not to mention the dreaded [chimera](https://arxiv.org/abs/1706.05137)), but it does seem to feature one glaring ommission: models designed to operate on sets.
 Enter the set network!

 <!-- Why sets?
        Appear in lots of places.